Iterate and Deliver Updates

-Now that we have a server running, a common task is to ship updates.
+Now that we have a server running, a common task is to deliver updates.
 Our application is simple (just a redis container), but let’s add an nginx congtainer to our test application.

 On the Releases page of the Vendor Portal, click the Create Release link on top.
 Once again, you’ll be taken to a YAML editor that shows the contents of the most recently created release.
 This gives us everything we’ve done so far, and our task now is to only write the changes needed to add nginx into our application.

-Nginx is a powerful tool that can support a lot of configuration, but we will ship a basic, unconfigured nginx container.
+Nginx is a powerful tool that can support a lot of configuration, but we will deliver a basic, unconfigured nginx container.
 Scroll down in the YAML to the

 components: section again.
 There’s a single container (redis) that we previously added.
 Above this container definition, add the following nginx container definition.
 Indentation is important in YAML, if you have problems, the entire final YAML is published here for reference.

 - source: public image_name: nginx version: "1.13.9" ports: - private_port: 80 public_port: 80

 Following the same process we did before, click the Save Release button, go back one screen and click Promote.
 Choose the Unstable branch again to promote release 2 to this branch.
 That’s all that’s needed to promote an update to a channel.
 Now, any license installed from the “Unstable” channel will start with this new release, and any installation already running will be prompted to update to the new release.

 To install and test this new release, we need to connect to the Admin Console dashboard on port :8800 using a web browser.
 At this point, it will likely show that our test application is Up To Date and that No Updates Are Available.
 Replicated will periodically check for new updates and this message will change.
 But we can force Replicated to check now and not wait for the next interval.

 Click on the Check Now button.
 A popup should appear stating that there’s an update available with a single button titled “View Update”.